 One thing I miss about living in Australia is being able to visit the local Chinatown, whether it be for a traditional Dim Sum breakfast, a browse through the colourful aisles of the Vietnamese grocer, or a visit to the Chinese bakery for their light and fluffy cakes.
-Something I deeply miss are the restaurants where you can buy one of the Chinese roast ducks on display, as well as their crispy pork belly, or the ever popular Chinese barbecue pork (also known as char siu pork).

 This year, Chinese New Year is celebrated on 8 February 2016 to mark the Year of the Monkey.
 The equivalent Vietnamese celebration is called Tet, one of the most important events in my family’s calendar.